-In type 1 diabetes, oral non-insulin agents that are currently being developed that may compete with TTP399 include SGLT-1/2 inhibitors, such as sotagliflozin, being developed by Sanofi/Lexicon and SGLT-2 inhibitors such as AstraZeneca's dapagliflozin and Eli Lilly/ Boehringer Ingelheim's empagliflozin.
+If approved, we expect that our type 1 diabetes investigational drug candidate will compete with other oral non-insulin agents that are currently being developed or which have limited approval in certain jurisdictions.
+These include SGLT-1/2 inhibitors, such as sotagliflozin, being developed by Lexicon and SGLT-2 inhibitors such as AstraZeneca's dapagliflozin, both of which are approved for limited use in the European Union and Japan as well as Eli Lilly/Boehringer Ingelheim's empagliflozin, which is not currently approved for the treatment of type 1 diabetes.
+None of these treatments are approved for use in type 1 diabetes in the United States.